 The original street markets in the City were Eastcheap and Westcheap (both constituting present-day Cheapside) which date back to Anglo-Saxon times, while the Borough Market in Southwark followed in the 11th century.
 Other markets, primarily but not exclusively for wholesalers, included: the Smithfield Meat Market (probably 12th century); the Leadenhall Food Market (14th century); and Billingsgate wharf which became the centre for the fish trade in the 16th and 17th centuries.

-While there were food sources close to the City in places such as Whitechapel, Stepney, Hackney, Bromley and the Lea Valley, London’s growth meant that it had to go further afield to obtain food with the most important suppliers being found in Kent and the other Home Counties.
+While there were food sources close to the City in places such as Whitechapel, Stepney, Hackney, Bromley and the Lea Valley, London’s growth meant that it had to go further afield to obtain food with the most important suppliers being found in Kent, the other Home Counties and East Anglia.

 Increasing demand led local growers to adopt more intensive means of cultivating fruit and vegetables, and market gardens, as they became known, began to appear.
 The Worshipful Company of Gardeners, a guild for those market gardeners who were operating within 6 miles of the City of London, received its royal charter in 1605.
 By 1649, a total of 1500 labourers and 400 apprentices were employed within the guild, the average member of the company employing around 6 labourers plus 1 or 2 apprentices.
 The City of London was surrounded by market gardens in the 17th century: in the west the alluvial soil around Chelsea, Fulham and Kensington was excellent for growing crops; while in the east, Hackney, Houndsditch and Mile End were established growing areas.